tndrle/PyLuaTeX/README.md

   ```
 * `pythonq`
   Same as the `python` environment, but any output is suppressed.
+* `pythonrepl`
+  Executes the provided block of Python code in an interactive console/REPL.
+Code and output are
+  stored together in the output buffer and can be typeset as explained in section
+  [Typesetting Code](#typesetting-code) or as shown in the example `repl.tex` in the folder
+  `example`.

-You can create your own environments based on the `python` and `pythonq` environments.
+You can create your own environments based on the `python`, `pythonq` and `pythonrepl` environments.
 However, since they are verbatim environments, you have to use the macro `\PyLTVerbatimEnv`
 in your environment definition, e.g.
 ```latex